-Supporting municipal evacuation plans

-Efforts toward nuclear emergency preparedness

-While a variety of safety measures are in place at our nuclear power plants, we cooperate with national and local governments in minimizing impacts on local residents in the event of a nuclear disaster involving the massive release of radioactive substances.
+Supporting municipal evacuation plans Efforts toward nuclear emergency preparedness While a variety of safety measures are in place at our nuclear power plants, we cooperate with national and local governments in minimizing impacts on local residents in the event of a nuclear disaster involving the massive release of radioactive substances.
 These activities are in line with relevant laws including the Disaster Countermeasures Basic Act and the Act on Special Measures Concerning Nuclear Emergency Preparedness.
 Nuclear operators are and will be making full efforts to ensure nuclear safety and prevent disasters in cooperation with national and local governments.
+Kansai Electric Power Co., Inc.

-Communication in the event of a nuclear disaster

-In the event of a nuclear disaster, we as nuclear operators shall immediately report to the relevant authorities at all levels; all the parties concerned shall get together at the Offsite Center to share information and determine protective measures for local residents as the situation demands, while the nuclear disaster task force of each municipality communicates the center's decisions to local residents.

-Supporting nuclear disaster victims

-- Providing transportation for evacuation - We shall mobilize all resources available to help local residents evacuate, including people requiring assistance in evacuation, providing transportation such as employee shuttle buses, welfare vehicles, and contracted helicopters and vessels. - Assisting and managing testing during an evacuation At the request of municipalities, we shall assist and manage testing at the time of evacuation, targeting all those evacuated from the Urgent Protective action planning Zone or UPZ.
-Inspectors shall be provided along with equipment such as - In order to increase the number of inspectors for evacuation (to secure about 3000 inspectors), agreements between nuclear - In order to increase the number of inspectors for evacuation (to secure about 3000 inspectors), agreements between nuclear operators were revised in March 2021. - Stocking and providing necessities, etc.
+Communication in the event of a nuclear disaster In the event of a nuclear disaster, we as nuclear operators shall immediately report to the relevant authorities at all levels; all the parties concerned shall get together at the Offsite Center to share information and determine protective measures for local residents as the situation demands, while the nuclear disaster task force of each municipality communicates the center's decisions to local residents.
+Supporting nuclear disaster victims - Providing transportation for evacuation - We shall mobilize all resources available to help local residents evacuate, including people requiring assistance in evacuation, providing transportation such as employee shuttle buses, welfare vehicles, and contracted helicopters and vessels. - Assisting and managing testing during an evacuation At the request of municipalities, we shall assist and manage testing at the time of evacuation, targeting all those evacuated from the Urgent Protective action planning Zone or UPZ.
+Inspectors shall be provided along with equipment such as contamination survey meters and Tyvek suits. - In order to increase the number of inspectors for evacuation (to secure about 3000 inspectors), agreements between nuclear operators were revised in March 2021. - Stocking and providing necessities, etc.